pat-coady/pytorch-sandbox/README.md

 - Weights & Biases : See what a slick experiment tracking tool can do
 - TensorBoard : Still seems the go-to for basic training montoring
 - Dev Containers : Move from PyCharm to VS Code and give dev containers a try
-- TODO: Add type hinting to make code less readable
+- TODO: Add type hinting to make my code less readable

 ## Setup